greim/await.js/README.md

 ## Chainability of promises

-Chainability is a key advantage of the promises.
+Chainability is a key advantage of promises.
 Here we've declared two sets of needs, and we want to suck the output of one into the other:

     n1 = new Needs('foo', 'bar', 'baz')
     n2 = new Needs('foo', 'bar', 'buz', 'qux')